osmlab/name-suggestion-index/README.md

 #### Generated files (do not edit):

 The files under `dist/*` are generated:
+* `dist/nsi.json` - The complete index
+* `dist/dissolved.json` - List of items that we believe may be dissolved based on Wikidata claims
+* `dist/taginfo.json` - List of all tags this project supports (see: https://taginfo.openstreetmap.org/)
+* `dist/wikidata.json` - Cached data retrieved from Wikidata
 * `dist/collected/*` - Frequently occuring tags collected from OpenStreetMap
+* `dist/config/*` - A copy of the config files (see below)
 * `dist/filtered/*` - Subset of tags that we are keeping or discarding
-* `dist/presets/*` - Preset files for use in OSM editors, custom JOSM presets, etc.
+* `dist/presets/*` - Preset files generated for iD and JOSM editors
-* `dist/taginfo.json` - List of all tags this project uses (see: https://taginfo.openstreetmap.org/)
-* `dist/wikidata.json` - Cached data retrieved from Wikidata

 #### Input files (edit these):